 University High School

-ENG 1022 - English Composition II: GT-CO2
+ENG-1022 - English Composition II: GT-CO2

 Expands and refines the objectives of English Composition I. Emphasizes critical/logical thinking and reading, problem definition, research strategies, and writing analytical, evaluative, and/or argumentative compositions.
 This is a statewide Guaranteed Transfer course in the GT-CO2 category.
 Course is not repeatable for credit.

-ENG 1021 with a grade of "C" or better
+Any Guaranteed Transfer Pathways Introductory Writing Course (GT-CO1) with a grade of "C" or better.

 Credits

-LIT 2025 - Introduction to Shakespeare: GT-AH2
+LIT-2025 - Introduction to Shakespeare: GT-AH2

 Explores works by William Shakespeare, focusing on a careful reading of these works as well as an exploration of pertinent contextual and historical information.
 This is a statewide Guaranteed Transfer course in the GT-AH2 category.
 Course is not repeatable for credit.